-Article 10 of Regulation (EU) 2019/941 of the European Parliament and of the Council of 5 June 2019 on risk-preparedness in the electricity sector and repealing Directive 2005/89/EC (the "Regulation") requires the Competent Authority of each Member State to establish a Risk-Preparedness Plan ("RPP").
-In accordance with Article 10 (8) of the Regulation, the RPPs have to be updated every four years, unless circumstances require updates that are more frequent.
+Article 10 of Regulation (EU) 2019/941 of the European Parliament and of the Council of 5 June 2019 on risk-preparedness in the electricity sector and repealing Directive 2005/89/EC1 (the "Regulation") requires the Competent Authority of each Member State to establish a Risk-Preparedness Plan ("RPP").
+In accordance with Article 10(8) of the Regulation, the RPPs have to be updated every four years, unless circumstances require updates that are more frequent.
 The consultation between Competent Authorities and the Electricity Coordination Group provided for under Article 10(4) of the Regulation has to be carried out before the adoption of the RPP.

-The RPP (as well as its updates) need to be based on the regional electricity crisis scenarios identified by ENTSO- $E^2$ pursuant to Article 6 of the Regulation as well as the national electricity crisis scenarios that each Competent Authority has to identify before the adoption of the RPP pursuant to Article 7 of the Regulation.
+The RPP (as well as its updates) need to be based on the regional electricity crisis scenarios identified by ENTSO-E2 pursuant to Article 6 of the Regulation as well as the national electricity crisis scenarios that each Competent Authority has to identify before the adoption of the RPP pursuant to Article 7 of the Regulation.
 The electricity crisis scenarios must be identified in relation to system adequacy, system security and fuel security and considering, among others, extreme natural hazards, accidental hazards and consequential hazards, including the consequences of malicious attacks.

-The Competent Authority of Spain, the Ministry for the Ecological Transition and the Demographic Challenge ("MITECO"), did not notified its draft RPP to the Electricity Coordination Group for the purpose of the consultation required by Article 10(4) of the Regulation.
-MITECO notified to the Commission on 5 January 2022 its final RPP.
+The Competent Authority of Portugal, Directorate-General for Energy and Geology ("DGEG"), notified its draft RPP to the Electricity Coordination Group for the purpose of the consultation required by Article 10(4) of the Regulation on 13 May 2021.
+DGEG notified to the Commission on 4 January 2022 its final RPP.

-After having assessed the RPP, in view of the criteria mentioned in Article 11 of the Regulation and the templates provided for in the Annex to the Regulation, and having consulted the Electricity Coordination Group between on 7 January and 31 January 2022, the Commission has the following remarks on the RPP.
+After having assessed the RPP, in view of the criteria mentioned in Article 11 of the Regulation and the templates provided for in the Annex to the Regulation, and having consulted the Electricity Coordination Group between 7 January and 31 January 2022, the Commission has the following remarks on the RPP.